Cornell-Tech-Urban-Tech-Hub/UAIR/README.md

 ### Key Features

-- **Configuration-Driven**: Define complex multi-stage pipelines in YAML, no code changes needed
+- **Configuration-Driven**: Define complex multi-stage dagspaces in YAML, no code changes needed
 - **Scalable**: Process millions of articles using Ray Data and SLURM clusters
 - **LLM-Integrated**: Built-in vLLM support with automatic GPU management
 - **Modular**: Mix and match stages, models, and datasets